aurelienpierre/Image-Cases-Studies/README.md

 Deconvolution differs from usual sharpness filters : while high-pass filters and unsharp masks increase the local contrast (thus the *percieved* sharpness), deconvolution actually recovers the stiffness of the edges.
-Said otherwise, sharpness filters plays on luminance values, deconvolution plays on spatial distribution of the pixels.
+Said otherwise, sharpness filters play on luminance values, deconvolution plays on spatial distribution of the pixels.

 The main drawback of this method is the creation of artifacts in the deblured picture, such as ringing and periodic replication of the edges.
 The Richardson-Lucy algorithm used here is  modified to implement [Total Variation regularization